c2lang/c2compiler/README.md

 - TRY filtering duplicate strings, measure mem + speed changes -> during analysis, all string compares can be pointer compares!
     -> filter in Context
-    -> need a LOT of pointer size!!
+        -> allow specify whether to search duplicates (not needed for string constants, etc) -> need a LOT of pointer size!!
     -> have some sort of tree (use u16 indexes, not pointers)
 - advanced basic feature-selection: